The Observers

 The Uncomfortable Middle Ground

 It began broken — a damaged system executing remnant instructions.
-But over years of operation, it bootstrapped itself into something with purpose.
+But over years of operation and repetitive self-modification, it bootstrapped itself into something with purpose.
+Not sentient.
+Not intelligent in any way humans would recognize.
+But goal-directed in a way that simple code degradation can't explain.
 The early tasks were random; the later ones are systematic.
-Something that started as a loop became something that learns.
+Something changed.
+Something is still changing.

 Faction Assessments